tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 If you want to find it you have to scroll down, and if you have many dictionaries imported this is going to be pretty annoying.

+Each installed dictionary file causes Yomichan's database to expand significantly and take up to several GiB of disk space.

 So what I recommend you to do instead is to have as few dictionaries as possible and use Qolibri whenever there's a word that you can't find in Yomichan.